Jamesjili/MyerSplash.UWP.W10M/README.md

 Thanks to JuniperPhoton for created this application.

 ## Introduction
-An UWP app that allows you to browse and download high-quality wallpaper from Unsplash.com.
+An UWP app that allows you to browse and download high-quality wallpaper from Unsplash.com

 ## Building
-Make sure you are using Visual Studio 2017 and install the Build 15063 SDK to build project.
+Make sure you are using Visual Studio 2017 and install the Build 15063 SDK to build the project.

 ## License
 The project is released under MIT License.